RicardoAzuul/code-institute-ms2-interactive-frontend/README.md

 # Puggy Poke-it

-Puggy Poke-it is a browser game for people who like pugs and memory games.
+Puggy Patterns is a browser game for people who like pugs and memory games.

-It is a game inspired by Bop-it, but using pug pictures.
-Players see a board of different pug pictures.
-The game randomly highlights a picture, which the player then has to click.
-Higher difficulties have more pictures and generate longer sequences of pictures that need to be clicked in order.
+It is a game inspired by Simon, but using pug pictures.
+Instead of a circle with four different colours, players see four pug pictures.
+The game randomly animates a picture, which the player then has to click.
+Each round the game generates a longer sequence of pictures that need to be clicked in order.

 Must haves for this project: